Woman Brutalized by Barbary Ape (Husband Watched)

 Montgomery, Alabama

-On the next road from Washington, D.C., to New Orleans, leading through Montgomery, Alabama, we relived the powerful history that brought us a step closer to a more perfect union.
-It was a short but impressionable stop in the birthplace of the Civil Rights Movement.
+On the next road from Washington, D.C., to New Orleans — leading through Montgomery, Alabama — we relived the history that had brought America a step closer to a more perfect union.
+A short stop, but an indelible one, in the birthplace of the Civil Rights Movement.

 Civil Rights Memorial located at the Southern Poverty Law Center

-We started at the Civil Rights Memorial located at the Southern Poverty Law Center in walking distance of many historical landmarks of that era.
-The memorial, interestingly enough, was designed by Maya Lin who also designed the Washington D.C.
-Vietnam Memorial.
+We started at the Civil Rights Memorial at the Southern Poverty Law Center, within walking distance of many of the era's landmarks.
+The memorial was designed by Maya Lin, who also designed the Vietnam Veterans Memorial in Washington.
+She was 21 when her Vietnam Memorial entry was chosen from 1,421 submissions in a competition open to all Americans.
+At 28, she was asked to design this one.

 March 25, 1965 · Selma Highway, Alabama

-The events of Bloody Sunday, the culmination of the three Selma to Montgomery marches, were broadcast on national television including the attack dogs, beatings and fire hoses.
-The violence unleashed on marchers was under the direction of Theophilus Eugene “Bull” Connor who came to symbolize the murders, hangings and sheer brutality that was brought to bear against those seeking basic civil liberties and social justice.
+The events of Bloody Sunday — the culmination of the three Selma to Montgomery marches — were broadcast on national television: the attack dogs, the beatings, the fire hoses.
+The violence was directed by Theophilus Eugene "Bull" Connor, who came to symbolize the murders, hangings, and sheer brutality brought to bear against those seeking basic civil liberties and social justice.

-Leaving the Civil Rights Memorial, we walked to the Dexter Avenue Baptist Church where Dr. Martin Luther King pastored from 1954-1960.
+Leaving the memorial, we walked to Dexter Avenue Baptist Church, where Dr. Martin Luther King pastored from 1954 to 1960.

-Although many Black churches were burned and bombed during the movement, including the 16th Street Baptist Church in Birmingham on Sunday, September 15, 1963, where four girls were killed, the Dexter Avenue Baptist Church was spared.
-Makes one wonder about divine intervention.
-A view inside the church… the pews are handmade and date to the 19th century.
+Many Black churches were burned and bombed during the movement — among them the 16th Street Baptist Church in Birmingham, where four girls were killed on September 15, 1963.
+Dexter Avenue was spared.
+The pews are handmade and date to the 19th century.

-Ironically enough, from King’s office window he had a view of the Alabama State Capitol Building which served as the first political capitol of the Confederate States of America in 1861, before it was moved to Richmond, Virginia.
-In the Senate Chamber the Provisional Constitution of the Confederate States was drawn up by the Montgomery Convention on February 4, 1861.
-The convention also adopted the Permanent Constitution here on March 11, 1861.
-Over 100 years later the third Selma to Montgomery march ended at the front steps of the same building.
+From King's office window, he had a direct view of the Alabama State Capitol, which had served as the first political capital of the Confederate States of America in 1861, before the seat moved to Richmond, Virginia.
+The Provisional Constitution of the Confederacy was drawn up there on February 4, 1861; the Permanent Constitution adopted on March 11.
+Over a hundred years later, the third Selma to Montgomery march ended on its front steps.

-With time running short we missed the Rosa Parks Museum dedicated to the woman who refused to give up her seat for a white man, an act that sparked the infamous Montgomery Bus Boycott.
-Parks eventually received many honors including the Presidential Medal of Freedom, the Congressional Gold Medal and a posthumous statue in the United States Capitol’s National Statuary Hall.
-At her death in 2005 she was granted the honor of lying in honor at the Capitol Rotunda.
+With time running short, we missed the Rosa Parks Museum — dedicated to the woman who refused to give up her seat, sparking the Montgomery Bus Boycott.
+Parks received the Presidential Medal of Freedom, the Congressional Gold Medal, and a posthumous statue in the Capitol's National Statuary Hall.
+At her death in 2005, she was granted the honor of lying in state at the Capitol Rotunda.

 Photo of Walden Pond by Kelly (quote inserted)